mjordan/riprap/README.md

 Using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

+# Message queue listener

+Riprap will also be able to listen to an ActiveMQ queue and generate corresponding fixity events for newly added or updated resources.
+Not implemented yet.

 # Generating sample events

 As stated above, for now we use SQLite as our database.
 You do not need to create or populate the database; it is just a placeholder for now until we integrate it into our tests.